 As long as the mines were producing, Gleeson was bustling.
 But all depended on that one source of income.
 When the mines didn't produce anymore - most had to move away.

 Today, only a few people live in Gleeson Arizona.
 The mines are all on private property, mostly fenced off.
 Ruins of the old mining town are scattered about.
 So it's considered a "ghost town" even though some people do live there.
 One thing to check out is the Old Jail, which is now restored, as a museum.

 For the ruins that still stand and the historical Jail Museum, it's an interesting way to spend a day.
 Well worth a visit.
 We hope we'll see you in Tombstone, for A Stay There, and consider a side trip to Gleeson Arizona.

 Take the Gleeson Road.
 Find the turn-off: from Fremont Street in Tombstone Arizona (Hwy.
 80).
 Turn North onto N. Camino San Rafael.
 Down the hill, you'll see Gleeson Rd. on the right.
-It's a little over 17 miles, a straight drive to get there from Tombstone.
-A nice scenic route toward the Dragoon Mountains.

 When you enter Gleeson, watch for the Gleeson Jail sign on the right to enter.
 That's the side where the school ruins are also.
 Joe Bono owns the Jail Museum, opening it up the 1st Saturday each month.
 Or by appointment - if you call to arrange it: (520) 609-3549.